Ricette di Sicilia

 - 8

-Add the pasta to the pan with the sauce and gently toss over a low heat for a few minutes.
+Transfer the pasta to the pan with the sauce and toss gently over a low heat for a few minutes to marry the flavours.

 - 9

-Season with salt and pepper to taste, sprinkle with fresh parsley, and serve straight away with a drizzle of raw olive oil.
+Season with salt and pepper to taste, sprinkle with fresh parsley, and serve immediately with a drizzle of cold-pressed olive oil.

 💡 Tips and Variations